What to Expect at an Immigration Medical Exam?

 1. Find a doctor to perform an immigration medical exam

-If you are adjusting your status inside the United States, you can submit a Form I-693, Report of Medical Examination and Vaccination Record medical exam either at the same time you submit your Form I-485, or at your Green Card interview.
+If you are adjusting your status inside the United States, you can submit a Form I-693, Report of Medical Examination and Vaccination Record medical exam either at the same time you submit your Form I-485, or submit it when the United States Citizenship and Immigration Services (USCIS) send you a Request for Evidence to ask for it.
 You will need to find a qualified doctor to perform the exam.
-The United States Citizenship and Immigration Services (USCIS) has a list of designated civil surgeons who are authorized to perform the exam.
+The USCIS has a list of designated civil surgeons who are authorized to perform the exam.
 The USCIS website has a search feature that allows you to search by address or zip code.
 Click here to find an authorized civil surgeon near you.
 Most cities will have at least one civil surgeon and larger metro areas usually have quite a few to choose from.
 You might have to travel some distance if you live in a small town or rural area.

 If you are not already in the United States, you will schedule your exam after your interview at the U.S. consulate is scheduled.
 You must complete the exam before the interview date.
 The exam must be performed by a doctor, known as a panel physician, approved by the U.S. embassy in that country.
 This list, along with specific instructions, varies consulate by consulate.
 Therefore, it is important to review the instructions particular to that consulate.
 Click here to find the U.S. consulate for its interview instructions.